pulumi/docs/pulumi-hugo/themes/default/content/blog/kubernetes-is-better-with-pulumi/index.md

 ## It’s Dangerous to Go Alone.
 Take this

-Recently, Pulumi engineer, [Levi Blackstone](https://twitter.com/levi_blackstone) posted a Twitter thread on why he thinks Pulumi is the best way to build and deploy modern applications on Kubernetes.
+Recently, Pulumi engineer [Levi Blackstone](https://twitter.com/levi_blackstone) posted a Twitter thread on why he thinks Pulumi is the best way to build and deploy modern applications on Kubernetes.
 Levi might be a bit biased, but he makes solid points for using Pulumi with Kubernetes, whether you’re a developer or operator.

 ![Legend of Pulumipus](dangerous_pulumi.gif)